figurophobia/Milk-Video-Converter/README.md

 ## Usage (CLI VERSION)

-To use the script, follow these steps:
+To use the script, follow these steps
 Download the repository to your PC, you can do this by cloning the repository or downloading the ZIP file.
 If you want to clone the repository, use the following command:

 ```bash
 git clone https://github.com/figurophobia/Milk-Video-Converter
 ```
 This will create a folder named "Milk-Video-Converter" in your current directory.
 Place your video file in the same directory as the script (preferably in .mp4 format).
 Run the script with the path to your video file as an argument: